alex-lotz/TestRepo/README.md

 <img src="model/SmartCdlServerComponentDefinition.jpg" alt="SmartCdlServer-ComponentImage" width="1000">

+*Component Short Description:* The SmartCdlServer is based on the Curvature Distance Lookup (CDL) algorithm for fast local obstacle avoidance.

+## Component Documentation
 <p>The SmartCdlServer is based on the <b>Curvature Distance Lookup (CDL)</b> algorithm for fast local obstacle avoidance.
 </p>
 <p> The CDL algorithm is an improvement of the dynamic window approach.
 It considers the dynamics and kinematics of the robot,